 What Are The 4 Types Of Workplace Violence

 You ever notice how a tense exchange in the hallway can linger long after the voices drop?
-Think about it: it’s not just the words that stick; it’s the feeling that something’s off, that safety has taken a hit.
+Day to day, it’s not just the words that stick; it’s the feeling that something’s off, that safety has taken a hit.
 Workplace violence isn’t always a shouting match or a thrown object—sometimes it’s a quiet threat, a lingering stare, or a pattern of disrespect that erodes trust before anyone even files a report.

 What Is Workplace Violence